 2012 Expected Seismic Performance (EPR) Ratings were compiled by James G. Pierson, Inc. Consulting Structural Engineers in spring 2012 and are modeled on the University of California at Berkeley classification system.
 These classified Portland Public School facilities, by campus, into general groupings to describe their expected performance in an earthquake, using Good, Fair, and Poor.
 Click here for 2012 Expected Seismic Performance Ratings.
 The ratings were used in 2012 bond development and planning as a general seismic guide for expected performance and prioritization.
 All Poor EPR schools in operation during bond planning were scheduled to receive seismic improvements as part of the 2012 school construction bond.

-The performance rating system takes into account seismic risk score, previous seismic improvement work, the building class, age of construction, vertical and horzontal irregularities, building site, numver of stories and any documented condition of the structural materials. it should be noted that school facilities are often a combination of additions and different building types that have been constructed over many years.
+The performance rating system takes into account seismic risk score, previous seismic improvement work, the building class, age of construction, vertical and horizontal irregularities, building site, number of stories and any documented condition of the structural materials.
+It should be noted that school facilities are often a combination of additions and different building types that have been constructed over many years.
 Many schools have more than one building class/construction type.

 Seismic Rehabilitation Grant Program (SRGP)

 The Seismic Rehabilitation Grant Program (SRGP) is a state of Oregon competitive grant program that provides funding for the seismic rehabilitation of critical public buildings, particularly public schools and emergency services facilities.
 PPS has received (3) SRGP grant awards to date.

 SRGP applications are evaluated and ranked on numerous factors, including: the Benefit Cost Analysis (BCA score), project readiness, seismic deficiencies, and scope of work.
 The maximum project award is $1.5 million and ASCE 41-13 evaluation method must be used to design to Life Safety performance level.